Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,987.6199666666666,994.1932.md

 # [May 15th, 2020 Q&A](../2020-05-15.md)
 ## Q&A: Customisation of our characters?
 https://youtube.com/embed/NlIVwoRqjVk?autoplay=1&start=987&end=995
-This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: Character Customisation?](./yt-hjK_w2ScysQ.md) [https://www.youtube.com/watch?v=hjK_w2ScysQ](https://www.youtube.com/watch?v=hjK_w2ScysQ)
+This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: Pioneer customisation could be cool?](./yt-9eYG1DFVnpU.md) [https://www.youtube.com/watch?v=9eYG1DFVnpU](https://www.youtube.com/watch?v=9eYG1DFVnpU)

 ### Topics